ayreal/intro-to-javascript-notes/README.md

     - `.slice(-1)` will remove the last element
     - `.slice()` always returns what you've selected
 - Destructive
-  - `.push()` Add to end of array
+  - `.push()` Add to end of array.
+Returns array length.
-  - `.unshift()` Add to beginning of array
+  - `.unshift()` Add to beginning of array.
+Returns array length.
-  - `.pop()` Remove from end of array
+  - `.pop()` Remove from end of array, returns the element that was removed.
-  - `.shift() `Remove from beginning of the array Notice that the return value for the .pop() and .shift() methods is the element that was removed.
+  - `.shift()` Remove from beginning of the array, returns the element that was removed.
   - Update an existing key-value pair by setting that key to a new value.
+Returns new value.
   - `delete [objName.key]` will delete the key-value pair from that object.
+Returns `true`.